-Letter Grade Definition B- Laboratory staff members contribute thoughtful and thorough peer review in a timely manner, when requested by DOE.
-BUT the Laboratory fails to meet the conditions for B+ for at least one of the following reasons: The Laboratory program submits competitive proposals but these either lack innovation or are not well aligned with DOE mission needs.
-Laboratory staff are infrequent participants in professional organizations, committees, and activities, and the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-Laboratory staff are infrequent participants in DOE sponsored workshops and strategic planning activities, and the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-Although active members of multi-institutional research collaborations, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-C The Laboratory fails to meet the conditions for B+ for at least one of the following reasons: Laboratory staff members do not reliably contribute thoughtful and thorough peer review in a timely manner, when requested by DOE.
-Some areas of research, previously supported, are no longer competitive.
-Laboratory staff members are infrequent participants in professional organizations, committees, and activities, AND the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-Laboratory staff members are infrequent participants in DOE sponsored workshops and strategic planning activities, and the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-Although Laboratory staff members are active members of multi-institutional research collaborations, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
+Letter Grade Definition В- Laboratory staff members contribute thoughtful and thorough peer review in a timely manner, when requested by DOE or other supporting agencies; BUT the Laboratory fails to meet the conditions for B+ for at least one of the following reasons: The Laboratory program submits competitive proposals but these either lack innovation or are not well aligned with DOE or other supporting agencies mission needs; Laboratory staff are infrequent participants in professional organizations, committees, and activities, and the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff; Laboratory staff are infrequent participants in DOE or other supported agencies sponsored workshops and strategic planning activities, and the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff; Although active members of multi-institutional research collaborations, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff. С The Laboratory fails to meet the conditions for B+ for at least one of the following reasons: Laboratory staff members do not reliably contribute thoughtful and thorough peer review in a timely manner, when requested by DOE or other supporting agencies; Some areas of research, previously supported, are no longer competitive; Laboratory staff members are infrequent participants in professional organizations, committees, and activities, AND the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff; Laboratory staff members are infrequent participants in DOE or other supported agencies sponsored workshops and strategic planning activities, and the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff; Although Laboratory staff members are active members of multi-institutional research collaborations, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
 D The Laboratory fails to meet the conditions for B+ because the Laboratory staff are working on problems that are no longer at the forefront of science and are considered mundane.
 F Review has found the Laboratory staff to be guilty of gross scientific incompetence and/or scientific fraud.